 - You must buy this particular edition. - The individual ISBN for this book is 978-1-4576-1520-7 - On the reading schedule, this text is indicated as "Reader."
-On your class outlines, individual documents contained in the Reader will be labeled as "doc." - Copies of this text have also been placed on Reserves at the HSSE Library in Stewart Center. - You should bring this book with you to class, as we will use it for discussions and possible learning checks.
+On your class outlines, individual documents contained in the Reader will be labeled as "doc."
+We will also refer to this text as the "document reader." - Copies of this text have also been placed on Reserves at the HSSE Library in Stewart Center. - You should bring this book with you to class, as we will use it for discussions and possible learning checks.